Understanding the 2026 LAFD Defensible Space/Brush Clearance Notice (Without Overdoing It)

 Undeveloped parcels

-Hard-to-access areas of residential yards
+Hard-to-access areas in residential yards

 THE MAILER REQUIREMENTS EXPLAINED